San Diego Brain Injury Lawyers

 A traditional CT or MRI often does not show the small changes in brain physiology and function described in the study.
 The study author said that lack of evidence may drive an inaccurate perception that "any persistent symptoms are psychological."
 A patient suffering real brain damage may be pushed back into action or have his or her symptoms ignored based on inadequate testing.

 The study provides some evidence that the elevated risk of a second brain injury may persist for months after the symptoms of a first injury disappear.
 Athletes who return to play a matter of weeks after a head trauma may be in significant danger if a second injury occurs.
 More research is necessary to determine the proper course of treatment and recovery for those who have suffered concussions.

 Individualized Brain Injury Representation

 Brain injuries are some of the most damaging and complex injuries an accident can cause.
 Traumatic brain injuries and acquired brain injuries greatly affect the victim and may not ever allow him or her to fully recover from the accident.
 Serious brain damage may also occur as a result of a severe head injury.
 It is important to know that even if full recovery is not possible, there are options for long-term care and treatment that may help the victim improve his or her quality of life.
 These options, however, are very expensive.

 Someone who suffers a severe brain injury in an accident may file suit against the at-fault party for:

 - Past and future loss of enjoyment of life

 Attorneys must understand the types of brain injuries, their symptoms, the treatment options, and long-term care needs.
 This knowledge of complex head injuries is learned only by working with clients and families of victims who have suffered serious brain injuries first-hand as the effects of brain injuries will differ.

-To learn more about our experience handling complex brain injury cases and how we can help with a loved one's brain injury, call us at (619) 215-1488 to speak with a San Diego injury lawyer.
+To learn more about our experience handling complex brain injury cases and how we can help with a loved one's brain injury, call us at (619) 215-1488 to speak with a San Diego brain injury attorneys.